fujamabob/bitburner/doc/ns-notes.md

 Method 	Description
-alert(msg) 	Open up a message box. asleep(millis) 	Suspends the script for n milliseconds.
-Doesn't block with concurrent calls. atExit(f, id) 	Add callback function when the script dies clear(handle) 	Clear data from a file. clearLog() 	Clears the script’s logs. closeTail(pid) 	Close the tail window of a script. disableLog(fn) 	Disables logging for the given NS function. enableLog(fn) 	Enables logging for the given NS function. exit() 	Terminates the current script immediately. flags(schema) 	Parse command line flags. formatNumber(n, fractionalDigits, suffixStart, isInteger) 	Format a number. formatPercent(n, fractionalDigits, suffixStart) 	Format a number as a percentage. formatRam(n, fractionalDigits) 	Format a number as an amount of ram. getFunctionRamCost(name) 	Get the ram cost of a netscript function. getScriptLogs(fn, host, args) 	Get all the logs of a script. getScriptName() 	Returns the current script name. isLogEnabled(fn) 	Checks the status of the logging for the given NS function. moveTail(x, y, pid) 	Move a tail window. nFormat(n, format) 	Format a number using the numeral library.
-This function is deprecated and will be removed in 2.4. print(args) 	Prints one or more values or variables to the script’s logs. printf(format, args) 	Prints a formatted string to the script’s logs. printRaw(node) 	Prints a ReactNode to the script logs. prompt(txt, options) 	Prompt the player with an input modal. ramOverride(ram) 	Change the current static RAM allocation of the script. renamePurchasedServer(hostname, newName) 	Rename a purchased server. resizeTail(width, height, pid) 	Resize a tail window. setTitle(title, pid) 	Set the title of the tail window of a script. sleep(millis) 	Suspends the script for n milliseconds. sprintf(format, args) 	Format a string. tail(fn, host, args) 	Open the tail window of a script. tFormat(milliseconds, milliPrecision) 	Format time to a readable string. toast(msg, variant, duration) 	Queue a toast (bottom-right notification). tprint(args) 	Prints one or more values or variables to the Terminal. tprintf(format, values) 	Prints a raw value or a variable to the Terminal. tprintRaw(node) 	Prints a ReactNode to the terminal. vsprintf(format, args) 	Format a string with an array of arguments.
+alert(msg) 	Open up a message box. prompt(txt, options) 	Prompt the player with an input modal. toast(msg, variant, duration) 	Queue a toast (bottom-right notification).

+asleep(millis) 	Suspends the script for n milliseconds.
+Doesn't block with concurrent calls. sleep(millis) 	Suspends the script for n milliseconds. atExit(f, id) 	Add callback function when the script dies exit() 	Terminates the current script immediately. ramOverride(ram) 	Change the current static RAM allocation of the script.

+clearLog() 	Clears the script’s logs. print(args) 	Prints one or more values or variables to the script’s logs. printf(format, args) 	Prints a formatted string to the script’s logs. printRaw(node) 	Prints a ReactNode to the script logs.

+closeTail(pid) 	Close the tail window of a script. moveTail(x, y, pid) 	Move a tail window. tail(fn, host, args) 	Open the tail window of a script. resizeTail(width, height, pid) 	Resize a tail window. setTitle(title, pid) 	Set the title of the tail window of a script.

+disableLog(fn) 	Disables logging for the given NS function. enableLog(fn) 	Enables logging for the given NS function. isLogEnabled(fn) 	Checks the status of the logging for the given NS function.

+flags(schema) 	Parse command line flags.

+formatNumber(n, fractionalDigits, suffixStart, isInteger) 	Format a number. formatPercent(n, fractionalDigits, suffixStart) 	Format a number as a percentage. formatRam(n, fractionalDigits) 	Format a number as an amount of ram. tFormat(milliseconds, milliPrecision) 	Format time to a readable string. sprintf(format, args) 	Format a string. vsprintf(format, args) 	Format a string with an array of arguments.

+getFunctionRamCost(name) 	Get the ram cost of a netscript function. getScriptLogs(fn, host, args) 	Get all the logs of a script. getScriptName() 	Returns the current script name.

+renamePurchasedServer(hostname, newName) 	Rename a purchased server.

+tprint(args) 	Prints one or more values or variables to the Terminal. tprintf(format, values) 	Prints a raw value or a variable to the Terminal. tprintRaw(node) 	Prints a ReactNode to the terminal.

 NS C-like functions
 ===================